andrewh7358/Pokedex-App/README.md

 # Pokédex

-This is a code demo I made of a Pokédex using TypeScript and React.
+This is a code demo of a Pokédex built with TypeScript and React.

-This project uses [PokéAPI](https://pokeapi.co/).
-PokéAPI is an open-source RESTful API detailing everything about the Pokémon main game series.
+This project uses the [PokéAPI](https://pokeapi.co/), an open-source RESTful API that provides data for the Pokémon main series games.

-This Pokédex allows you to see details of the Pokémon from the first generation of the series.
-The details includes an in-game sprite, their type, their height, their weight, and an in-game description.
-You can filter the list of Pokémon by name.
-You can also go to a specific Pokédex entry by its number.
+This Pokédex displays details for first-generation Pokémon, including their sprite, type, height, weight, and an in-game description.
+You can filter Pokémon by name or navigate directly to a specific entry using its Pokédex number.

 <img src='./demo.gif' alt='demo' height='600px' />